harbby/sylph/README.md

 Welcome to Sylph !

-The Sylph is Streaming Job Manager.
+Sylph is Streaming Job Manager.

 Sylph uses SQL Query to describe calculations and bind multiple source(input)/sink(output) to visually develop and deploy streaming applications.
 Through Web IDE makes it easy to develop, deploy, monitor streaming applications and analyze streaming application behavior at any time.